Crew 37 - Assigned 753rd Squadron - October 29, 1943

 |S/Sgt||Conrad C Lunz||33502423||Armorer-Gunner||06-Mar-44||POW||Shot down over Berlin -w/McMains|

 2Lt Paul E. Krueger was originally assigned as the pilot for Crew 37.
 At some point during training he was reassigned, reason unknown.
+He was transferred to the 15AF 451BG in Castelluccio, Italy.
+On May 5, 1944 his crew was shot down by fighters near Ploesti, Romania.
+Two of his crew were KIA, and Krueger spent the rest of the war as a POW.
 Krueger was replaced by 2Lt Stephen F. Davidson as Crew 37’s first pilot.
 Records do not indicate the manner in which this crew moved to England – by ship or plane, but they arrived at Horsham St Faith at some time in January or February 1944.

 Crew 37 participated in both of the diversion missions the 458th flew in support of the Eighth Air Force “Big Week” at the end of February 1944.
 They also flew on the 458th Bomb Group’s first operational mission to Frankfurt, Germany on March 2nd.